mgboateng/cart-js/README.md

 ## Usage
 The package have the following requirement.
-Object acceptable to the Cart must -have an `id` field and must be unique
+Object acceptable to the Cart must
+- have an `id` field and must be unique
--must have a quantity field of integer value,
+- must have a quantity field of integer value,
--must have a price field of float value
+- must have a price field of float value

 To add item to cart:
 ```JavaScript